TrackerSB/Green2/README.md

 ## What´s next?
 What to do next is depending in first instance on the people using it.
 They just say something like "Wouldn´t it be great if..."
 And that´s the next goal!

-## Current goals
-Currently people seem to be happy about the features already included so some other improvments to the current features are made.

 ## Coding conventions
 This projects coding conventions are exactly Java coding conventions [(http://www.oracle.com/technetwork/java/codeconventions-150003.pdf)](http://www.oracle.com/technetwork/java/codeconventions-150003.pdf) but the recommended maximum line length mentioned in section 4.1 is extended to 120 characters.